-Game consoles have become a standard entertainment device in many homes, allowing people to play games, go online and watch movies or videos.
+Game consoles have become a standard entertainment device in many homes, allowing people to play games, go online, watch movies or stream videos.
 But how much energy does a game console use?
-Use the following console energy calculator to find out, we estimate that an average video game console will use around 90 watts when it is being actively used and approximately 1-2 watts when the console is off but plugged in (standby).
+Use the following console energy calculator to find out, we estimate that an average video game console will use around 90 watts when it is being actively used for gaming, and 1-2 watts during standby mode when the console is off but plugged in.
+For other uses like video and downloads, most consoles use in the 50-70 watt range.

 Click calculate to find the energy consumption of an average game console using 90 Watts for 3 hours a day @ $0.10 per kWh, check the chart below and modify the calculator for your console.